Observability

 ---|---|

-builtin.tool.execute | Measures tool execution performance |
+execute_tool | Measures internal tool execution performance |

-gen_ai.client.operation.duration | Tracks duration of model API calls |
+gen_ai_client_operation_duration | Tracks duration of model API calls |

-gen_ai.client.token.usage | Counts input and output token usage |
+gen_ai_client_token_usage | Counts input and output token usage |

 Traces